 - Secure a lifeline.
 Provide all workers inside a grain bin with a lifeline and harness affixed to a roof-mounted anchor point.
 Also inform all workers about the entrapment dangers of “walking down grain,” a common practice to keep grain flowing inside a bin.

 - Include an observer.
 Never work alone.
-An observer is required to be stationed outside the bin who will maintain constant communication with the worker inside the bin.
-The method of communication can be visual, vocal or using a signal line.
+Make sure an observer is stationed where he or she can maintain constant communication with a worker inside a bin.

 - Train every worker.
 Make sure anyone entering a grain bin has completed OSHA training for the specific hazards.
 This includes training on shut-down and lock-out procedures, air testing and securing with anchor points and lifelines.

 See more grain bin safety procedures and ideas at ThinkGrainBinSafety.com and learn about Nationwide’s sponsorship of Grain Bin Safety Week, an annual effort to raise awareness about the dangers of working in and around grain bins.